Drag13/react-learning-course-short/PROGRAM.md

 ### Keypoints:

-- What is the React and it's main idea
+- What is the React
-- Advantages and disadvantages
+- React - advantages and disadvantages
-- JSX
+- Why to learn React nowadays

 ### Hometask: